Investor Relations

 Disclosure Committee

-The Disclosure Committee is chaired by Sir Tony Baldry and also comprises Simon Barrell, Peter FowlerMark Hughes, Graham Binns, Stuart Fowler and Roger Worrall (secretary).
+The Disclosure Committee is chaired by Sir Tony Baldry and also comprises Simon Barrell, Peter FowlerMark Hughes, Graham Binns, Stuart Fowler and Jing Zhou (secretary).
 The Disclosure Committee is responsible for oversight and monitoring of the Company’s disclosure obligations and to ensure compliance with Market Abuse Regulations (MAR) and London Stock Exchange rules.

 Terms of reference available here.